oCIS with WOPI server

 WOPISERVER_DOMAIN=, where Collabora can download the files.

-You also must override the default WOPI JWT secret, in order to have a secure setup.
+You also must override the default WOPI JWT secret and the WOPI IOP secret, in order to have a secure setup.
 Do this by setting

 Now it’s time to set up Collabora and you need to configure the Domain of Collabora in